CraftsmenLtd/DiscordGems/README.md

 # 💎 DiscordGems 💎
 A simple serverless discord bot written in python3.8 that can be used to appreciate your squad members by giving them 💎s.
 The given 💎s are stored and can be ranked to see who's had the most appreciation or who appreciated the most.
-# 💎 DiscordGems 💎
-A simple serverless discord bot written in python3.8 that can be used to appreciate your squad members by giving them 💎s.
-The given 💎s are stored and can be ranked to see who's had the most appreciation or who appreciated the most.
 We've created this tool here at [Craftsmen](https://craftsmenltd.com) to appreciate our colleagues for things that they do to make our lives easier.

 ## Our commands